delaneyj/datastar/backends/go/site/static/md/examples/update_store.md

 ## Explanation

 This example demonstrates how to update the store directly from the frontend.
-This is using a SSE event
+This is using an SSE event

 ```text/event-stream
 event: datastar-signal,